-GASB Statement No. 90 - In September 2018, the GASB issued Statement No. 90, Majority Equity Interests, An Amendment of GASB Statements No. 14 and No. 61.
-The objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-The Statement is effective for reporting periods beginning after December 15, 2019.
-The Commission implemented this statement effective July 1, 2020 and has determined that there was no impact on the Commission's financial statements.
+GASB Statement No. 92 - In January 2020, the GASB issued Statement No. 92, Omnibus 2020.
+The objectives of this Statement are to enhance comparability in accounting and financial reporting to improve the consistency of authoritative literature by addressing practices issues that have been identified during implementation and application of certain GASB Statements.
+The Statement is effective for reporting periods beginning after June 15, 2021.
+The Commission has determined that there was no material impact on the Commission's financial statements.